zenjob/public-zenjob-backend-technical-challenge-jvm/README.md

 # Zenjob Coding Challenge

-This is a __coding challenge__ intended for __backend engineers__.
-It holds __three different tasks__, with an additional __stretch goal__ if you are feeling adventurous.
+This is a coding challenge intended for backend engineers.
+It holds three different tasks, with an additional stretch goal if you are feeling adventurous.
 For finishing the main task with some documentation, you should not need to invest more than __3 hours__.
 If you want to take a shot at the stretch goal as well, it may take longer than that.

 ## What this is about
 This repository consists of a simplified version of Zenjob's platform, which allows __companies__ to order __jobs__ consisting of __shifts__ that __talents__ (workers) can be booked for.